NavanithanS/pandago-php/README.md

 ## Laravel Integration

-This package provides a Laravel service provider to make integration easy.
+This package includes Laravel integration through a service provider and facade.

 ### Setup